Debut novel from Aussie author AK Alliss, Ouroboros Cycle Book 1.

-Frame is the first in a series of novels he is writing for Atlas Productions (Atlas bProductions Books).
+Frame is the first in a series of novels, The Ouroboros Cycle.
 He currently resides in Perth with his wife, two daughters and a sausage dog named Bratwurst, and may have an addiction to caffeine.

 - Checkout this great video interview with ‘Reading, Writing & Reisling’

-- Read this Q&A with AK Allis (Atlas Productions) where he explains the inspiration behind this novel and the experience leading up to this book’s launch (Books and Beyond Reviews).
+- AK Alliss describes the experience leading up to this book’s launch (Books and Beyond Reviews).

 Other reviews of Frame

-* My receiving a copy of Frame from the publisher for review purposes did not impact the expression of my honest opinions in the review above.
+* My receiving a copy of Frame from the author for review purposes did not impact the expression of my honest opinions in the review above.